-Tomorrowland needs no introduction.
+Tomorrowland music festival needs no introduction.
 It is one of the biggest and most recognized music festivals in the world for electronic dance music, which has been sweeping the globe in the last decade getting bigger and bigger.
 By combining Tomorrowland with the ultimate trip from Amsterdam to Paris via Belgium, you’ll experience an unforgettable summer of music and adventure.

 Travel across three countries to witness a journey including some mesmerizing cities engulfing European culture. history and modern life: energetic Amsterdam; The Hague, judicial capital of the United Nations; baroque Antwerp; The Magical Tomorrowland, Boom; Brussels, de facto capital of the European Union; medieval Bruges and Ghent; and incomparable Paris.